 Lady of Estons

 The Lordship of Estons derives from Biggleswade with Stratton and Holme Parish in Bedfordshire, England.
 The last person to hold the Lordship of the Manor was Sir Erasmus de la Fontaine.
 Danielle is descended from a branch of the Fontaine family on her father’s side.
 The manorial title also holds historical connections to Edward VI and Henry VIII, distant relations on her mother’s side.
 Danielle is the tenth person to hold the title.
 Manorial titles are not peerage of the realms.
 They are however, legal, inheritable, and recognized by Her Majesty Queen Elizabeth II.
-Danielle is descended from the following royal houses: Royal Dynasty of Judah (Davidic Line), Royal Dynasties of England, Wales, and Scotland (House of Tudor, House of Stuart), Holy Roman Empire (Carolingian Dynasty), and the Royal Scottish Dynasty (House of Bruce, House of Stuart [Stewart]).
+Danielle is descended from the following royal houses: Royal Dynasty of Judah (Davidic Line), Royal Dynasties of England, Wales, and Scotland (House of Tudor, House of Stuart), Holy Roman Empire (Carolingian Dynasty), the Ui Neill Dynasty (of Ireland, Kingdom of Tara), and the Royal Scottish Dynasty (House of Bruce, House of Stuart [Stewart]), among others.

 Danielle’s chain of office was designed by Karen Troeh of Courtly Charm with sapphires, pearls, rubies, and silver.
 Her tiara was fashioned in India with sapphires, silver, and diamonds in the settings.
 Her professional ladyship portraits are courtesy of Luke Mauldin Photography.
 Danielle became legally known as the Lady of Estons in 2014 (alternatively written as Eston) at the age of twenty-seven years old.
 Other stylings of the Ladyship include Lady of the Manor of Estons in the County of Bedfordshire, Lady of the Manor of Estons, Lady of Estons, or in informal circles, Lady Estons.